Black Mould – Causes

 So clearly the bathroom had the highest maximum, minimum, average and range of humidity!
 Not only that, but much higher than other rooms in the house.
 So, bearing in mind that moisture / humidity is a key component in allowing mould growth, the bathroom provides the best conditions for black mould growth in many homes.
 The moisture from bathrooms collects on walls and ceilings as the humid air comes into surfaces which are at a sufficiently low temperature to cause dew point to be reached.

 When we get asked to do a mould or condensation survey at a property, we look especially at bathrooms and, in turn, the walls and ceilings in those rooms.
-Ensuite bathrooms can be a problem too, especially because they are more likely to not have windows which can bring sunlight and ventilation, which as we mentioned earlier can contribute to mould growth.
+Ensuite bathrooms can be a problem too, especially because they are more likely to not have windows which can bring sunlight and ventilation, which as we mentioned earlier can contribute to mould growth – we explain this on our page about dew point charts.

 Black Mould Removal